 Others say that the first book is Matthew, written about AD37 were others say Matthew was written later after James.

 In the order of the Bible Matthew is the First New Testament book.
 The book of James is with Peter’s, John’s and Jude’s letters near the back of the New Testament just before the book of Revelation the last book in the Bible.

-The book of James covers some really important topics on living right for God including controlling the tongue, boasting, patience and prayer.
+The book of James covers some really important topics on living right for God, including controlling the tongue, boasting, patience and prayer.

-The book of James
+The book of James – Greetings

-5 Now if any of you lacks wisdom, you should ask God, who gives generously to all without finding fault, and it will be given to you.
-6 But when you ask, you must believe and not doubt, because the one who doubts is like a wave of the sea, blown and tossed by the wind.
-7 That person should not expect to receive anything from the Lord.
-8 Such a person is double-minded and unstable in all they do.
+5 Now if any of you lacks wisdom, he should ask God, who gives to everyone generously without a rebuke, and it will be given to him.
+6 But he must ask in faith, without any doubts, for the one who has doubts is like a wave of the sea that is driven and tossed by the wind.
+7 Such a person should not expect to receive anything from the Lord.
+8 He is a double-minded man, unstable in all he undertakes.

 The book of James 1:1-5:20

 - He is not here, Jesus has risen from the dead, Luke 24:5-8